Chekhovin/awesome-llm-benchmarks/README-en.md

 # Summary of Large Model Benchmark Leaderboards

-Tips: Benchmarks constitute the de-facto standard for evaluating model performance, but the tests themselves are not infallible and may even have systemic flaws—for example τ²-bench.
-(See [mp.weixin.qq.com/s/mrr2oDR2V8OvTT7JD918RQ](https://mp.weixin.qq.com/s/mrr2oDR2V8OvTT7JD918RQ)) (Paper: [arxiv.org/abs/2511.16842](https://arxiv.org/abs/2511.16842))
+Tips: Benchmarks constitute the de-facto standard for evaluating model performance, but the tests themselves are not infallible and may even have systemic flaws—for example τ²-bench.(Paper: [arxiv.org/abs/2511.16842](https://arxiv.org/abs/2511.16842))

 ------